 From Durres: If you’re coming from Italy on the Bari Durres overnight ferry, you can either take a direct bus to Shkoder from Durres station, or change buses in Tirana.

 From Montenegro: Buses from Ulcinj on Montenegro’s southern coast bound for Kosovo make a pit stop in Shkoder on their way through.
-In summer, there are two afternoon services on this route.
+In summer, there are at least two afternoon services on this route.

 Take the Kolman Lake ferry to Valbona